• Skip to main content

 Also chilling time....IT'S THE WORST!

 Who wants to wait 2 hours for the dough to chill when you make cookies?!
 No one.
-You make them and bake them and eat the cookie dough while waiting for people.
+You make them bake them and eat the cookie dough while waiting for people.
 Now I get it, I do.
 I understand the science.

-There were even 2 different batches I had that I tested baking not chilled, refrigerated for 2 hours and frozen - both at 325 and 350 to see the difference.
+There were even 2 different batches I had that I tested baking not chilled, refrigerated for 2 hours, and frozen - both at 325 and 350 to see the difference.
 But you know what, a cookie is a cookie is a cookie.
 And I say if you make a batch of chocolate chip cookies then just go on and bake them.
 It's ok, everyone will survive and the cookie police won't come to get you.
 I found these bake up just fine from bowl to oven.

 However, if you can't break that rule, it's ok.
 Just scoop the balls out on a baking sheet and throw them in the fridge for 2-24 hours before baking - we won't tell the others and it won't hurt anything 😉